 PLA credit cannot duplicate credits transferred into or completed at North Park

-PLA credit is available only to currently enrolled School of Adult Learning students
+PLA credit is available only to currently enrolled School of Professional Studies students

 PLA credit is earned when you are able to demonstrate the learning that occurred as a result of an experience, not just because of the experience.
 Depending on what type of experience you use as the basis for your request, we will work with you to select the best format for your written submission.

-The School of Adult Learning has a dedicated PLA Coordinator who will help you throughout the process.
+The School of Professional Studies has a dedicated PLA Coordinator who will help you throughout the process.
 You will be able to meet with her after you are accepted as a student and begin your coursework.
 Your admission counselor can answer your PLA questions while you are in the process of applying to North Park.